pankajagrawal16/aws-ag-client/README.md

 # aws-ag-client

 This Java repo demostrates how to make IAM authenticated call to AWS api gateway endpoint.
-It is setup as a maven project currently and use AWS java SDK under the hood to provide a simple warpper classes to make these calls.
+It is setup as a maven project currently and use AWS java SDK under the hood to provide a simple wrapper classes to make these calls.

 # How to use?